feather-rs/feather/docs/plugins.md

 ```

-When building a plugin it can either be done in `release` or `debug` mode.
-By default it builds in debug mode, but if passed the `--release` flag it builds it in release mode.
-Debug mode creates slower plugins, however they are built a lot faster, making it quicker to get started.
-The --native option changs what the plugin is compiled into.
-By default it compiles to a wasm plugin, but --native gives the native version.
+By default, the plugin will be built in `debug` mode.
+The build process will be fast, but the plugin itself will be slower.
+By specifying the `--release` flag, you can build the plugin in `release` mode, which will take longer, but results in a faster plugin.
+Without any other flags, the plugin will be compiled to a wasm plugin.
+If you want to compile it to native code, add the `--native` flag.

 Once finished the command will have created a file ending in '.plugin'.
 It is placed in either `/target/release` or `/target/debug` depending on if the release flag is provided.